tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 disconnect "/connector/my-file-connector/out" from "/pipeline/system::passthrough/in";
 ```

-With `Flows` we would destroy the whole `Flow` instance to delete the connections therein at once.
+With `flows` we would destroy the whole `flow` instance to delete the connections therein at once.
 With top level `connect` statements,
 we cannot reference any such instance, unless we reference it using the naming scheme above.
 But we would lose the power to modify single connections if we'd refrain from looking into `disconnect`.

 # Drawbacks